TeYuanLiu/teyuanliu.github.io/content/blog/linux.md

     1. A permanent fix is to reboot the computer, pressing the UEFI/BIOS key (F2 in Acer and Dell, F10 in HP) and rearrange the bootloader order to prioritize the one located in the Ubuntu partition.

 1. Fix secondary display issue.
-    1. After logging into the system, if we find the secondary display has issue like no signal or white screen, it's probably because we lack the Nvidia driver.
+    1. After logging into the system, if we find the secondary display has problems like no signal or white screen, it's probably because the Nvidia driver is not installed.
 We can fix it by installing the driver.
         ```bash
         ubuntu-drivers devices # List recommended drivers.
         sudo apt install nvidia-driver-<DRIVER_VERSION> # Or use "sudo ubuntu-drivers autoinstall" to install recommended drivers.